Reviews You Can Rely On

 SOS/Emergency Messaging

-The Garmin Messenger features emergency messaging that is fast becoming “industry standard.”
-It works like this: when something dire happens to you, somewhere without cell signal, you activate the SOS mode.
+The Garmin Messenger features emergency messaging that is the “industry standard.”
+It works like this: you activate the SOS mode when something dire happens to you somewhere without a cell signal.
 This can be done through the app on your phone or with a button on the device itself.
 That SOS message, digitally and automatically packaged with identification and location information, goes to the 24-hour staff at “Garmin Response Team.”
 That team has deep and comprehensive informational resources.
 They cross-reference your location with their database of SAR resources and work to mobilize the closest and most effective local response.

-Local response to your emergency will depend on many, many factors, and virtually all of them are out of Garmin's control.
-Local response will depend on geopolitical matters, SAR team triage, weather, time of day, and a host of other logistical matters.
-By far, the most “standard” part of emergency response now is the communication part.
+Local response to your emergency will depend on many factors, and virtually all of them are out of Garmin's control.
+Local response will depend on geopolitical matters, SAR team triage, weather, time of day, and other logistical matters.
+By far, the most “standard” part of emergency response is communication.
 Thanks to the two-way texting functionality of the inReach Messenger, you can provide further details on your situation and potentially receive updates on the status of the SAR response.

 Non-Emergency Messaging